foundrytom/OpenAssetIO-gRPC/README.md

   - Adding support for `kEntityReferenceMatchPrefix` to `Manager.cpp` removes the bridged `isEntityReferenceString` calls gets this down to 5x.
+  - Release builds are notable faster than debug.

 - There is currently very little in the way of error handling, the unhappy path will most likely cause either the test host or server to